stoleks/Swoosh/README.md

 added on top of the stack.
 The time elapsed and total time alloted can be retrieved in the class body to make some cool effects from start to finish.

-The class for Segues depends only on one overloaded function `void OnDraw(sf::RenderTexture& surface)`.
+The class for Segues depends only on one overloaded function `void onDraw(IRenderer& renderer)`.
 The constructor must take in the duration, the last activity, and the next activity.

 ```c++